Are you concerned that your child has trouble paying attention to you when you’re talking?

 In the case of speech sound difficulties due to ADHD, a speech therapist can teach the correct pronunciation of sounds.

-Each child with ADHD has different needs, which might include other learning disabilities or support around different social skills.
+Each child with ADHD has different needs, which might include support for other learning disabilities or support around different social skills.

 An experienced speech therapist can work with your child on speech, language, and social problems.